Can I apply if I am not a US citizen or permanent resident?

 Where will I be staying?
 When are the move-in and move-out dates?

-REU participants will be provided university housing in Nevils Hall, an apartment-style residence hall on the East Campus Quadrangle.
-Each single-sex apartment has a kitchen, living room, and two or three double bedrooms.
-The living room is furnished with a sofa, chairs, end table, and dining table/chairs.
-In the bedrooms there is a bed and storage space for each occupant.
+REU participants will be provided university housing in Ryan Hall and Isaac Hawkins Hall, recently renovated apartment-style residence halls on campus.
+Each single-sex apartment has a kitchen and is furnished with basic furniture.
 Pillows and blankets will be provided.
 Participants need to bring their own sheets and towels.

 Residence halls will be open from 4:00 p.m the Sunday before the program begins until 10:00 a.m the Sunday after the program ends.